To maintain our commitment to this community, Bosom Buddies seeks to:

 - Build a Sustainable Organisation.
 As a grass roots, local organisation of people who have experienced breast cancer and their supporters, Bosom Buddies has developed a more structured approach to delivering its assistance by developing a sound set of governance rules for planning and financial management that provide a high degree of confidence in its activities.
 Subcommittees now focus on five areas: Education and Support (including patient support and community awareness), Volunteers, Events, Advocacy, and Fundraising.

 As a group of volunteers, we regard the following characteristics as important:

 - Inclusion – we build close friendships and maintain a culture of camaraderie and fellowship that embraces each person who seeks our help;

 - Personal Support – we provide support and help through one-to-one approaches that meet the needs of each person;

-- Hope – we encourage everyone on the breast cancer journey to ‘live a little each day’ and present the face of survival to the community;
+- Hope – we encourage everyone experiencing breast cancer to ‘live a little each day’ and present the face of experience to the community;

 - Local Base – as a grass roots organisation, we seek to involve our local community and our efforts are for the local community.